🔐 Security & Audits

 CPI Check Macro (Rust)

-We invoke a CPI guard macro at the beginning of every entrypoint, passing the full transaction context:
+The AggreLend program invokes a CPI guard macro at the beginning of every entrypoint, passing the full transaction context:

 check_cpi!(ctx); What the macro does Enumerates the entire transaction’s instructions for diagnostics.